 Each sign was created a little differently.
 For some of them, I used my Cricut Explore and either cut the wording out of vinyl or cut it out from stencil material to then use with paint.
 A few of the signs I made by simply printing out the design onto printer paper and using a pencil transfer method.

-If you are wondering where the designs for each sign came from, I created almost all of them in Photoshop.
-There are SO MANY images online from the movies and from Universal Studios, that it was easy to figure out the look each sign should have.
-It was a little tricky finding the right fonts to use, I’ve tried to include the fonts in each sign description.
-I purchased an SVG file from Vertical Designs Photo that included the SVG files for Olivander’s sign and the Gringott’s logo.
-The pack also came with SVGs for a few other Harry Potter locations, but they didn’t quite fit the sizes of my signs.
+If you are wondering where the designs for each sign came from, I created almost all of them in Photoshop using different fonts.
+It was a little tricky finding the right fonts to use, so I’ve tried to include the fonts I chose in each sign description.
+I purchased an SVG file from an Etsy shop called, Vertical Designs Photo, that included the SVG files for Olivander’s sign and the Gringott’s logo. (*this SVG file is no longer available on Etsy)

 For the Hogsmeade sign, I created the stencil by cutting out the design from cardstock on my Cricut machine.
 I had to do this in two pieces and then tape them together to make the stencil – at this point I didn’t have a mat long enough to cut the whole thing at once.
-After the stencil was made, I simply traced it with a Sharpie and then filled it in with black acrylic paint.
+After the stencil was made, I laid it on the wooden sign and traced it with a Sharpie.
+I then then filled it in with black acrylic paint.
 Super easy!
-It had a rough look which was not perfect, exactly what I wanted for this sign.
+It had a rough look which was exactly what I wanted for this sign.
 I purposefully tried to be heavy handed with the paint in some areas and lighter in others.

 Fonts Used: Athelas and Avenir

 For the Hogwarts Express sign, I cut everything out of Cricut vinyl.
 The vinyl worked well on this sign because the wood was smooth.
 I used scraps of vinyl I already had in my stash so the white and black vinyl on this sign were actually outdoor vinyl and a little glossy.
-The gold vinyl was matte and from a sampler pack.
+The gold vinyl was from a Metallic Cricut Sampler Pack.

 WEASLEYS’ WIZARD WHEEZES